cosmos/cosmos-sdk/docs/architecture/adr-071-bank-v2.md

 ```

 Messages for Admin Operations:

-To facilitate admin operations like `Mint`, `Burn`, and `Move`, we can define specific messages that can be invoked by the admin account of each denom.
+To facilitate admin operations like `Mint`, `Burn`, and `Transfer`, we can define specific messages that can be invoked by the admin account of each denom.
 These operations will be internal and not exposed to end clients directly.

 ```protobuf
 message Mint {